Spongeyboi/Phoenix/README.md

+[Discontinued] No inspiration to get this bot running.the bot's been discontinued for a while now and the repository was archived

 # Phoenix
 A discord bot made in eris.
 With this, you can moderate and do suggestions, and look at red pandas. **I need someone to verify the bot because I can't** :octocat: